Skyshader77/Lacryma-Hydra/chapter17-1.typ

 A mellowing voice coursed through the Palace's hallways.
 Nix let herself be rocked by the melody which sang poetry in the Classical Tongue.
 It was Majorian.
 Their voice guided her through the guests.
-She found herself in a vestibule.
-Guests surrounded the sunshine of her days.
+She found herself in the Vestibule.
+Guests and reliefs portraying Kornicus' campaigns against the Rauthengardians surrounded the sunshine of her days.
 Interestingly enough,
 Majorian chose to use a woman's voice for this occasion.